helm/helm/examples/guestbook/README.md

 ### Displaying types

-You can see both the both primitive types and the templates you deployed to the cluster using the `deployed-types` command:
+You can see both the both primitive types and the templates you've deployed to the cluster using the `deployed-types` command:

 ```